john-chapman/john-chapman.github.io/_posts/2017-11-05-pseudo-lens-flare.md

 }
 {% endhighlight %}

-The samples are weighted to fade out ghosts for bright spots near the edge of the source image. \TODO incorporate this into the color gradient alpha.
+The samples are weighted to fade out ghosts for bright spots near the edge of the source image.

 We can also modulate the color of the samples according to a texture gradient, sampled based on the distance to the image center (`d` in the code above).
 This can be applied globally or per-sample, the latter providing better results: